KarrLab/paper_2018_curr_opin_sys_biol/README.md

 # Code for the Karr Lab's 2018 review in *Current Opinion in Systems Biology*
-This repository provides the code used to generate the email list used for the biomodeling community survey reported in the Karr Lab's 2018 whole-cell modeling review in *Current Opinion in Systems Biology*.
+This repository provides the code for the Karr Lab's 2018 whole-cell modeling review in *Current Opinion in Systems Biology*.

 The code performs the following functions:

+* Generates part of the email list used for the biomodeling community survey reported in the paper
   * Uses the `Europe PMC webservice <https://europepmc.org/RestfulWebService#search>`_ to find articles about biomodeling
   * Extracts the author emails and ORCIDs and citation counts from the returned results
   * Groups the articles by author (common email and/or ORCID)
   * Counts the number of articles and sums the citations for each author
   * Saves the results to a TSV file
+* Generates the supplementary figures

-## Requirements to run this code
+## How to install this code
-* Python
-* Pip
-  * requests
+1. Install Python and pip
+    ```
+    apt-get install python python-pip
+    ````
+3. Install the require PyPI packages
+    ```
+    pip install -r requirements.txt
+    ````

 ## How to run this code
 ```
 python get_author_emails.py
+python make_figures.py
 ```

-The code will save the results to `investigators.tsv`.
+The code will save the results to `investigators.tsv` and `figures/`.

 ## How to cite this code
 Check back in 2018